TOLL FREE NUMBER IN N. AMERICA: +1 888 285 1676

 This tour is a perfect introduction to the prehistoric world of untouched Arctic nature.
 "It's like going back to the dawn of creation," Canadian painter and filmmaker Cory Trépanier aptly observed, as reported by National Geographic.

-Aug 17, 2019 - August 26, 2019 The Auyuittuq Getaway is a 30-km (19-mi) hike that requires no previous backpacking experience.
-While this trip is designed for beginner hikers, do make sure that you feel comfortable walking on rough terrain with a ba...
+July 18-27, 2020 The Auyuittuq Getaway is a 30-km (19-mi) hike that requires no previous backpacking experience.
+While this trip is designed for beginner hikers, do make sure that you feel comfortable walking on rough terrain with a backpack on your ...

 The Auyuittuq Getaway is a 30-km (19-mi) hike that requires no previous backpacking experience.
 While this trip is designed for beginner hikers, do make sure that you feel comfortable walking on rough terrain with a backpack on your shoulders.
 First and last days are in hotels, the days in between, in tents.
 Airport transfers on first and last days are included in the price.